What to Expect When Getting Dental Veneers

 What Happens During a Veneers Treatment Procedure?

-Procedure for porcelain veneers: The dentist starts by removing a thin layer of enamel from your teeth in order to prevent the veneer from sticking out.
+Procedure for porcelain veneers: The dentist starts by removing a thin layer of enamel from your teeth to prevent the veneer from sticking out.
 He or she might give you a local anesthetic for the treatment.
 After that, the dentist will take an impression of the tooth, and the mold will be taken to a lab where your veneer will be created.
 In the meantime, you may be given a temporary veneer.
 For the second session, the dentist will ensure the veneer fits properly and looks good.
 From there, he or she will then set bonding cement using a light beam.

 Procedure for composite resin veneers: The procedure takes only one visit.
-Your dentist will apply the composite resin to your tooth in layers, and harden every layer with a beam of light.
+Your dentist will apply the composite resin to your tooth in layers and harden every layer with a beam of light.
 Lastly, the tooth will undergo some shaping and polishing.
-It can feel uncomfortable, but fortunately it is not painful.
+It can feel uncomfortable, but fortunately, it is not painful.

 What to Expect After the Procedure

-The dentist might ask you to come back later for inspection of the gums and the state of the veneers.
+The dentist might ask you to come back later for an inspection of the gums and the state of the veneers.
 You need to take care of your veneers just as you do with regular teeth by:

 - Maintaining good oral hygiene habits

 Additionally, you should avoid biting hard food or your fingernails because that may lead to veneer chipping.